Israel vows to "destroy Hamas" as death toll rises from unprecedented attack

 Tel Aviv — Israeli soldiers continued battling Hamas militants in the streets of southern Israel Sunday, while in the north of the country they exchanged fire with Hezbollah militants launching rockets from Lebanon.
 Some Israeli communities along the Lebanon border were urged to evacuate.

-Local Israeli media reported on Sunday that at least 600 Israelis have been killed and 1,800 wounded since Hamas launched an unprecedented attack on Israel from Gaza early Saturday morning.
-The Kan public broadcaster and Channel 12, as well as the Haaretz and Times of Israel newspapers, reported the toll Sunday.
+Israeli officials confirmed to CBS News on Sunday that at least 600 Israeli civilians and members of the military had died since Hamas launched an unprecedented attack on Israel from Gaza early Saturday morning.
+Another 1,800 were wounded.

 Many Israelis, both civilians and security forces, have reportedly been taken hostage.